Tyler-pierce/ElasticFlow/README.md

 ### Senders and Receivers

 Each node (master and slaves) have 1 sender and 1 receiver at the moment.
 All data that transfers between nodes is funneled through and casted from these processes.
 The sender will operate on data if necessary pre transfer, such as leaving out unnecessary info.
 The receiver will decompress if necessary and trigger an action such as running the flow program or aggregating results.
 Senders and receivers keep receipts of all throughput.

+### Persistance

+A configurable and exchangable library takes care of saving compressed data to disk.
+Saved files are organized by Step and named by the data's receipt that they represent.
+This data is saved to be used later for retries.

 ## Example